Carpk/ShawnKlein/_posts/2016-04-08-creating-a-dsl.md

 end
 ````

 Our above method will be loaded when we read the `events.rb` file, and each event will get treated as a method call `event("we are cranking out blog topics") { **code block** }`.
 The description will be passed in as an argument, and when our event's code block returns `true`, the argument will be passed in allowing our output to be created, resulting in: `Alert: we are cranking out blog topics`.
 We could continue with creating events as long as we have variables to check.
-We of course not limited to writing things to the command prompt, as long as we have a defined method that promotes some functionality, we can have have our DSL calling those functions with the appropriate arguments.
+And we, of course, are not limited to writing things to the command prompt.
+As long as we have a defined method that promotes some functionality, we can have have our DSL calling those functions with the appropriate arguments.

 ````ruby
 event "site is recieve lots of views" {